 - Promoting healthy people and communities

-- UC CalFresh works at the intersection of individual and community health - offering the latest UC research-tested expertise, talented local educators, and an uncompromising commitment to quality in community service.
+- CalFresh Healthy Living, University of California works at the intersection of individual and community health - offering the latest UC research-tested expertise, talented local educators, and an uncompromising commitment to quality in community service.

-The UC CalFresh Nutrition Education Program offers comprehensive evidence-based nutrition and physical activity education, aligned with policy systems and environmental change services in early childhood centers, schools and community environments.
-Services are provided in 32 counties with 3,000 volunteer “extenders” (trained teachers, after school staff, community members).
-Opportunities are identified to move programs from individual/group education and interventions to comprehensive interventions and, finally, multi-sectoral community and public health approaches.
+The CalFresh Healthy Living, University of California offers comprehensive evidence-based nutrition and physical activity education, aligned with policy systems and environmental change services in early childhood centers, schools and community environments.
+Services are provided in 34 counties with 1,600 volunteer “extenders” (trained teachers, after school staff, community members).
+Opportunities are identified to move programs from individual/group education and interventions to comprehensive interventions and, finally, multi sectoral community and public health approaches.

 Who We Reach

-The majority of UC CalFresh participants are preschool (3-5) and school aged youth (5-17) and their families.
+The majority of CalFresh Healthy Living, University of California participants are preschool (3-5) and school aged youth (5-17) and their families.
 The program also works with SNAP-Ed eligible adults and seniors.

-*California SNAP-Ed is administered by the California Department of Social Services in partnership with the California Department of Public Health, UC CalFresh Nutrition Education Program, the California Department of Aging, and Catholic Charities of California, Inc.
+*California SNAP-Ed is administered by the California Department of Social Services in partnership with the California Department of Public Health, University of California, the California Department of Aging, and Catholic Charities of California, Inc.